-- ▶ To start and stop the sound, and at the pitch that we require, we use a keyboard that is connected both to the VCA through a gate and to the frequency of the oscillators.
+- To start and stop the sound, and this at the tone that we require, we use a keyboard that is connected both to the VCA through a gate and to the frequency of the oscillators.
 This will "play" the sound as soon as a key is pressed, and mute it when released.
-Of course, this connection is made through MIDI (it replaces the "gate" type of connections on analog synthesizers, which trigger the note when a key is pressed and stop it when released). - ▶ The key position provides a control voltage that tells the oscillator what pitch level to play when the gate opens.
+Of course, this connection is made through MIDI (it replaces the "gate" type of connections on analog synthesizers, which trigger the note when a key is pressed and stop it when released). - The key position provides a control voltage that tells the oscillator what pitch level to play when the gate opens.

-If you don't have a MIDI keyboard, you can also play on the virtual keyboard of the Minimoog-V to hear sounds while editing voices on your computer.
+If you don't have a MIDI keyboard, you can also play on the virtual keyboard of the Mini V to audition sounds while editing voices on your computer.

-8.2.2 The envelope generator
+6.2.2 The envelope generator